6 Stress-Free Ways to Clean a Dog’s Teeth Without Brushing

 3. Dental Powders

 The right dog dental powder can make a world of difference.
 Most pet parents love the idea of sprinkling dental powder into their dogs’ daily meals.
 Dogs have no idea they are receiving oral care since the product easily mixes into their food.
-The dental powder works by promoting healthy bacteria Look for a dog dental powder that is clinically tested*, veterinarian-reviewed, and carries the NASC (National Animal Supplement Council) seal of approval.
+The dental powder works by promoting healthy bacteria.
+Look for a dog dental powder that is clinically tested*, veterinarian-reviewed, and carries the NASC (National Animal Supplement Council) seal of approval.
 One such product is PetLab Co.’s ProBright Advanced Dental Powder.
-Tailored for small, medium, and large dogs, you can even use it on puppies over 12 weeks.
+This dog dental powder is tailored for small, medium, and large dogs, you can even use it on puppies over 12 weeks.

 “Good dental prevention can reduce anesthetic events as well as painful dental disease,” states Dr. Daley.